aharonium/opensiddur.org/posts/HTML/compilations/festival-guides-and-haggadot/passover-seder/the-first-battlestar-galactica-passover-seder-haggadah-2008.html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
-[Crypto-Cylons say:
+[<span class="instruction">Crypto-Cylons say:</span>
+Blessed are you,
+the One True God,
+Cosmic Majesty,
-Blessed are you, the One True God, Cosmic Majesty, for creating the bounty of the planets.]
+for creating the bounty of the planets.]
 </div></td></tr>